Razor: Straight razors

 Straight razors with open steel blades, also commonly known as cut-throats, were the most commonly used razors before the 20th century.

 Straight razors consist of a blade sharpened on one edge.
 The blade can be made of either stainless steel, which is slower to hone and strop, but it is easier to maintain since it does not stain easily, or high carbon steel, which hones and strops quickly and keeps its edge well, but rusts and stains easily if not cleaned and dried promptly.
 At present, stainless-steel razors are harder to find than carbon steel, but both remain in production.

 The blade rotates on a pin through its tang between two protective pieces called scales: when folded into the scales, the blade is protected from damage, and the user is protected.
 Handle scales are made of various materials, including mother-of-pearl, celluloid, bone, plastic, and wood.
 Once made of ivory, this has been discontinued, although fossil ivory is used occasionally.

-Disposable blade straight razors (known as shavettes)
+Disposable straight razors

-These razors are similar in use and appearance to straight razors, but use disposable blades, either standard double-edged cut in half or specially made single-edge.
+Disposable straight razors, also known as shavettes, are similar in use and appearance to straight razors, but use disposable blades, either standard double-edged cut in half or specially made single-edge.
 These shavettes are used in the same way as straight razors, but do not require stropping and honing.